To date, over one million companies in the U.S engage in some form of e-commerce — with payment processors such as Stripe leading the way.

 Simply put, Stripe makes money by charging a fee for every successful transaction that the app generates.

-To put into perspective how lucrative this business model is, this means that based on the percentage-based fee alone, Stripe is making $2.9 million for every $100 million that is processed using the software.
+Through the percentage-based fee alone, Stripe is making $2.9 million for every $100 million that is processed using the software.

-This is fairly impressive, as Stripe has to do next to nothing to make the money, they just need to provide the working software.
+This is fairly impressive, as Stripe has to do next to nothing to make the money — they just need to provide the working software.

 Stripe Stock: Investing in Other Businesses

-Additionally, Stripe invested in Monzo again in 2019 in a round of funding that nearly doubled the value of the bank.
+Stripe invested in Monzo again in 2019 in a round of funding that nearly doubled the value of the bank.

 Furthermore, Stripe has led fundraising rounds for other finance-based businesses like Paystack (which they would go on to acquire) and PayMongo.